-We understand that losing a loved one is difficult.
-We valued the banking relationship we shared with your loved one and for us this did not end with their passing.
-We offer you our support in helping to make the process of finalising our late Member’s accounts and/or banking relationship with Queensland Country Bank as easy as possible.
+We value the banking relationship we shared with your loved one and for us this does not end with their passing.
+We want to ensure that the process of finalising their accounts with Queensland Country Bank is as easy as possible

 Steps to finalising your loved one's accounts

 There are a few steps which must be followed in order for us to be able to release any available credit balance held in the deceased Member’s account(s).
 To assist, we have prepared this simple guide which takes you through the process one step at a time.

 When you lose a loved one there are a number of tasks to be carried out by the persons responsible for administering the estate including taking control of the deceased’s assets and property, paying funeral expenses, debts and taxes and organising insurances to protect the estate’s assets.
 The difficulty of this task increases when the person administering the estate is a relative or friend of the deceased grieving the loss of their loved one.